leongshengmin/leetcode/notes/os_networking.md

 -r--r--r--  1 root root    0 Jan 15 11:53 ns1
 ```

+### e.g. K8s pods use cgroups for resource isolation
+Use `nsenter` to enter network namespace of the pod to check resource issues (CPU, mem, FS, networking) from the pod's POV.

+- Identify the pod that's running the service.
+You can use the `kubectl get pods` command to list all the pods in your cluster and their current status.
+- Use the `ps aux` command to find the PID of the container running the pod.
+Each pod is its own process.
+- Once you've identified the PID, use the nsenter command to enter the container's network namespace.
+The network namespace is located at `/proc/{PID}/ns/net`.
+  - use `nsenter -t {PID} -n` for troubleshooting network issues from networking ns.
+  - use `nsenter -t {PID} -m` for troubleshooting cpu util issues from PID ns.
+  - use `nsenter -t {PID} -m -u -i -n -p` for troubleshooting file permission issues from FS ns.
+- Now you can inspect the process and its resource utilization from the host's perspective.
+Once you're inside the container's network namespace, you can use standard networking tools (such as ping, curl, or telnet) to test connectivity to the service.

 ## Virtual NICs (using TUN/TAP)

 TUN/TAP are a way to create virtual NICs (unlike eth0 interface that is normally associated to your hardware network card).